Migs Nograles: Political career

-In 2022, Nograles was elected as the first nominee of the Puwersa ng Bayaning Atleta (PBA) Party List in the 19th Congress of the Philippines.
+In 2022, Nograles was elected as the first nominee of the Puwersa ng Bayaning Atleta (PBA) party-list in the 19th Congress of the Philippines.
 She was subsequently appointed as Deputy Speaker of the House of Representatives.
-As a congresswoman, she has focused on advocating for the welfare of athletes and promoting sports development in the country.
+As a congresswoman, she focused on advocating for the welfare of athletes and promoting sports development in the country.

 Nograles has also been involved in legislative work, authoring and co-authoring several bills and resolutions.
 One of her notable contributions is House Bill No. 00451, titled "An Act Encouraging Corporate Social Responsibility, Providing Incentives Therefor", which aims to promote sustainable and socially responsible business practices.

 Nograles ran again for congresswoman, this time representing Davao City's 1st congressional district in 2025.
 She lost to the incumbent, Paolo Duterte.

 Political campaigns

 On October 8, 2024, Nograles filed her Certificate of Candidacy (COC) for the First Congressional District of Davao City, running as an independent candidate.
 She challenged Paolo "Pulong" Duterte, the incumbent representative and son of former President Rodrigo Duterte.
 Her decision to run against Duterte drew significant attention, particularly in light of her public dare for him to undergo a hair follicle drug test, a challenge she issued in response to a similar call made by Vice President Sara Duterte for all candidates in the 2025 elections.

 Nograles has also been involved in a public dispute with Duterte over the alleged suspension of medical and burial assistance provisions in Davao City.
 Duterte accused the Department of Social Welfare and Development (DSWD) of failing to release funds, while Nograles countered that the DSWD has sufficient funds and that the notice of suspension was misinformation.